apolitical/impl-display-for-vec/README.md

 ### Dereferencing

 There is one more little trick you can use to make your code even cleaner.
-Let’s go back to when we said the `User.albums` probably should be an `Albums` type, is there anything we can do to make using it easier?
+Let’s go back to when we said the `User.albums` probably should be the `Albums` newtype, is there anything we can do to make using it easier?

 For example, we don’t want to type `daniel.albums.0` every time we want access to the underlying